 Plaques sometimes have an area around them that looks like a halo or ring (Ring of Woronoff).

-Red color: The color of the affected skin is very
+Red color: The color of the affected skin reflects the inflammation present and is caused by increased blood flow.

 Scale: The scales are dry, thin, and